Overcoming Monocyte Complexity in Pulmonary Fibrosis Progression from Onset to End-Stage

 Progressive pulmonary fibrosis (PF) is a debilitating and incurable disease.
 Scarring of the lung leads to respiratory failure, and 50% of patients die 3-5 years after diagnosis.
 Our understanding of the pathophysiology of PF is unfortunately limited to established and advanced stages when the extensive lung scarring is irreversible.

 OMEGA is designed to explore new mechanisms underlying PF progression, from early to advanced disease, and propose therapies that timely target the disease before it becomes permanent.
+Two lines of evidence are at the core of OMEGA:

-1. Circulating Monocytes: I was among the first to show that circulating monocytes are strongly linked to PF pathology.
+1. I was among the first to show that circulating monocytes are strongly linked to PF pathology.
 However, which subtypes are important and what roles they play in PF etiology is still unknown.

-Research Approach
+Research Objectives

 OMEGA will first provide a detailed phenotype definition of human monocyte subtypes from early to advanced PF.